GhostNaix/DoubleAgent/README.md

    Note that the 32bit installer (DoubleAgent_x86.exe) can be used both on Windows x86 and Windows x64.
    But the 64bit installer (DoubleAgent_x64.exe) can be used only on Windows x64.
 5. The next time the target process loads [DoubleAgentDll.dll](https://github.com/Cybellum/DoubleAgent/tree/master/DoubleAgentDll) would be injected into it.
+6. (Optional) if impatient manually restart process

 ## Authors
 Cybellum Technologies LTD (http://cybellum.com/)
+A bit of modification from me

+## Special Thanks
+* Tsuda Kageyu for [minhook](https://github.com/TsudaKageyu/minhook) without this it would not be possible